Customer Churn Prediction

 1999

-We have seen that the performance of the churn model drops due to range violation in one of the features.
+We have seen that the performance of the churn model drops due to data drift in a particular cohort for one particular feature.
 We can improve the performance by retraining the model with new data but before that we must perform mitigation actions which would help us in preemptively detecting the model performance degradation and inform our retraining frequency.

 We can alert users to make sure we are notified the next time there is a performance degradation.
-For instance, in this example, there was a performance degradation due to range data integrity violation.
-To mitigate this, we can set up an alert which would notify us in case the percentage range violation exceeds a certain threshold (10% would be a good number in our case).
-We can also set up alerts on drift values for prediction etc. Check out this link to learn how to set up alerts on Fiddler platform.
+For instance, in this example, there was a performance degradation due to feature drift within a segment.
+To mitigate this, we can define a segment and set up an alert which would notify us in the case of input drift on our problematic feature.
+Check out this link to learn how to set up alerts on Fiddler platform.